RHUL-CS-Projects/graphfellow/docs/settings.md

 These are _not_ describing the travellers themselves (do that in the `travellers` array).

-A travellers can be a circle (a "spot") or a bitmap graphic (a "sprite").
+A traveller can be a circle (a "spot") or a bitmap graphic (a "sprite").
 Any of these settings can be overridden on an individual traveller's declaration.
 Everything is optional, because undeclared settings fall back to the default values.